 1.Citation

-2. Significant Contributions
+Significant Contributions in Academic Acctivities

 During the COVID-19 pandemic, when academic activities halted worldwide, Dr. Ramesh became a national pioneer in virtual medical education.
 Between November 2020 and September 2024, he organized 50 monthly International Conferences across multiple super-specialties—Cardiology, Oncology, Nephrology, Urology, Neurosciences, Gastroenterology, Endocrinology, Rheumatology, Haematology, Reproductive Medicine, and Interventional Radiology.